Mr-Camargo/mirayoki/README.md

 ## Functions

-- Built-in moderation features (Kick, Timeout, Ban)
+- Built-in moderation features (Kick, Timeout, and Ban)
+- Message flow control (Lock, unlock, and slowmode)
 - Fun commands (RNG, Coinflip, Dice, Quotes)
 - Message clearing
-- Multi-language support
+- Many APIs to use

 ## Invite

-To bring the power of Mirayoki to your server, [invite it](https://discord.com/api/oauth2/authorize?client_id=795480018469781505&permissions=8&scope=applications.commands%20bot).
+To bring the power of Mirayoki to your server, [invite it](https://mirayoki.com/invite).

+## Develop

+In order to build on top of Mirayoki, just clone this repository.
+All libraries and required packages are already included.

+You may run `npm update` to update packages to their latest versions.

 ## Contribute